Cloud-Monkey/micro-e-commerce-django-paypal/README.md

 - Python
 - [Git](https://git-scm.com/) used for version control.
 - [Github](https://www.github.com) used for online storage of codebase and Projects tool.
-- [Figma](https://www.figma.com) for project design planning and wireframe creation.
+- [Scene](https://www.scene.io) for project design planning and wireframe creation.
 - [Django](https://www.djangoproject.com/) was used as the Python framework for the site.
 - [Heroku](https://www.heroku.com) was used to host the 'Button mashers' application.
-- [WAVE](https://wave.webaim.org/) to evaluate the accessibility of the site.
+- [Lighthouse](https://developer.chrome.com/docs/lighthouse) to evaluate the accessibility of the site.

 ## Libraries & Frameworks

-Libraries and frameworks used were dictated by the 'Boutique Ado' walkthrough from our course material with the Code Institute.
-This project will be upgraded on completion of the course to more recent packages to meet current standards and security packages.
+Libraries and frameworks used were dictated by the CI Django blog walkthrough from our course material with the Code Institute.
+This was supplemented by my own additions that were neccessary to complete the project.

 - [Django v3.2](https://docs.djangoproject.com/en/4.2/releases/3.2/)
 - [AllAuth v0.41](https://django-allauth.readthedocs.io/) for user authentication and account management.
 - [Bootstrap v4.6](https://getbootstrap.com/docs/4.6/getting-started/introduction/) for template rendering.
 - [Crispy Forms](https://pypi.org/project/crispy-bootstrap4/) for form rendering.
-- [boto3](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html) for AWS CRUD with Python scripts.
 - [dj-database-url](https://pypi.org/project/dj-database-url/) for DATABASE_URL.
-- [django-countries](https://pypi.org/project/django-countries/) for country field rendering in checkout form.
 - [django-storages](https://django-storages.readthedocs.io/en/latest/) for handling static and media files.
-- [django-summernote](https://pypi.org/project/django-summernote/) a WYSIWYG editor for Django forms and models.
 - [gunicorn](https://docs.djangoproject.com/en/4.2/howto/deployment/wsgi/gunicorn/) apure-Python WSGI server for UNIX.
 - [oauthlib](https://pypi.org/project/oauthlib/) OAuth request-signing logic.
 - [psycopg2](https://pypi.org/project/psycopg2/) s PostgreSQL database adapter for Python.
-- [Stripe](https://stripe.com/en-ie) for processing Button mashers's payment system.

 ## Tools & Programs
-- [ImageCompressor](https://imagecompressor.com/) for compressing PNG/WEbp files
+- [Towebp](https://towebp.io/) for compressing PNG/WEbp files
-- [Convertio](https://convertio.co/) for file conversion to PNG, WEBP.
-- [Tiny Png](https://tinypng.com/) for file size reduction.
 - [Lucidchart](https://www.lucidchart.com/pages) for ERD (entity relationship diagram) creation.
 - [Favicon](https://favicon.io/) for converting an icon into a favicon.
 - [amiresponsive](https://ui.dev/amiresponsive) for screenshot of Button mashers on different screen sizes.